FTKhanFT/FTKhanFT/README.md

 ### Hey, It's Tanvir Ahmed Khan here
-I am Software Engineer and Android Developer.
+I am Software Engineer and Cross-Platform Application Developer.
 I love experimenting with new technologies and building small projects.

-- 💻 Working as a **Senior Developer** in [Robust Research And Development Ltd.](https://www.rrad.com.bd)
+- 💻 Working as a **Senior Software Engineer** in [Robust Research And Development](https://www.rrad.com.bd)
-- 💻 Working as a **CTO & Project Lead** in [Monkey Bite, Inc.](https://www.TheMonkeyBite.com)
 - ☀️ Developing Cross-platform application with Flutter.
 - ☀️ Learning and Developing Android projects in Kotlin and Java.
 - ✍️ Writing tech blog posts over Internet.